Touch World Cup

-The first Touch Football World Cup tournament was held in 1988.
-Touch football and the Touch football world cup are monitored by the international governing body for touch the FIT (Federation of International Touch).
-The Touch world cup has been hosted in five continents (Asia, Oceania, Europe, North America, Africa) but is yet to be played in South America.
+The first Touch World Cup tournament was held in 1988.
+Touch and the Touch World Cup are monitored by the international governing body for touch the Federation of International Touch (FIT).
+The Touch World Cup has been hosted in five continents (Asia, Oceania, Europe, North America, Africa) but is yet to be played in South America.
 Australia has hosted the World Cup the most having hosted it thrice.
 While the number of participant teams is growing steadily, almost all finals to date have been contested between Australia and New Zealand.
 Australia has won the most finals.

-Touch as included in the Touch world cup is played on a rectangular 70m x 50m pitch.
+In accordance with the rules of Touch, all World Cup matches are played on a rectangular 70m x 50m pitch.
 It is played six aside with eight substitutes.
 The match is played for 40 minutes in two twenty-minute halves.
-Touch unlike many other football variants always uses three referees and this is the same in the Touch football world cup.
+Touch, unlike many other football variants, always uses three referees.
+This is the same in the Touch World Cup.

-Touch football and therefore the Touch World Cup are seen as competitors to its Rugby Union equivalent, Tag rugby and the Tag rugby world cup, which is held every three years, the Touch Rugby World Cup is instead held every four years much like the football and rugby (league and union) world cups.
+Touch and therefore the Touch World Cup are seen as competitors to its Rugby Union equivalent, Tag rugby and the Tag rugby world cup, which is held every three years, the Touch World Cup is instead held every four years much like the football and rugby (league and union) world cups.